tcpalmer/nina-scheduler/target-management/exposure-templates.md

 The values used on the ACP site are very conservative.
 For narrowband imaging you could get away with distance=60 and width=7 which would need 60° separation at full moon but only 30° at first or last quarter.

+## Color Cameras

+If you're using Target Scheduler with a color camera and either don't use a filter wheel or use a single filter (e.g. for light pollution) in a filter tray for long periods of time, you can still configure Exposure Templates to work for your setup:
+* Set up a dummy filter for your Filter Wheel.
+Go to NINA Options > Equipment > Filter Wheel and add a new filter.
+You need to provide a name, for example 'LP' or 'dummy'.
+* In Target Scheduler plugin > Target Management, add a new Exposure Template as described above.
+Set the Filter dropdown value to the filter you just created and name the Exposure Template appropriately (e.g. 'LP' or 'dummy').
+* Set the other properties (exposure time, gain, offset, etc) as needed for your camera.

+You can now reference this Exposure Template from your [Exposure Plans](exposure-plans.html) as usual.
+In your NINA sequence, don't connect a filter wheel and any instruction to switch filters will simply be ignored.

+You can implement a similar setup if using Target Scheduler with [synchronization](../synchronization.html#usage-without-a-filter-wheel).